 “mine” is in “Bernardo Moda Contrast” and “forever” is “Before the Rain”.
 All fonts were downloaded for free from dafont.com.

-After printing them on white cardstock paper*, I swapped out the Christmas art for these new pieces and the frames went right back up in their spot.
+After printing them on white cardstock paper*, I swapped out the Christmas art for these new pieces.
+Then the frames went right back up in their spot.

 Super, super easy!
 My $2 frames got to stay out awhile longer and my word art was free!